-As we point out in our article on home security, burglars usually enter
+As pointed out in our article on home security, burglars usually enter

-homes through non-artful methodsby opening unlocked or poorly locked doors
+homes through non-artful methodsby simply opening unlocked or poorly locked

-system, it makes sense to fortify your homes low-tech barriers.
-To upgrade
+system, it makes sense to fortify your homes low-tech barriers, starting

-plate to the outside of the door prevents this, the locks still can be
+plate to the outside of the door, these locks still can be defeated by

 Cylinder deadbolt (also known as tubular deadbolt).
 Standard equipment